freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 - mkgmap
 - ...

+Freizeitkarte-Entwicklung/tools/TYPViewer/windows:
+Repository for "TYPViewer"-Installer.
+This TYP-Editor is working solely in an Windows OS surrounding and is not used for creating maps.
+Before being used, the TYPViewer has to be installed on your Windows using the "Setup.exe".
+TYPViewer can be used with english or frensh navigation only.

 Freizeitkarte-Entwicklung/translations:
 Repository for translations of used notions in Master-STYLE- or Master-TYP-files Used corresponding to the language base setting of the target map or